 Empowering Women Through Clean Energy: African Development Bank Launches Country Diagnostics To Accelerate Inclusive Energy Transitions

-ABIDJAN, Ivory Coast, July 18, 2025/ -- In a significant step toward advancing inclusive climate solutions, the African Development Bank (), in partnership with the Climate Investment Funds (CIF) (, has launched the Gender and Renewable Energy Country Diagnostics ( pivotal initiative exploring the nexus between gender equity and energy access in six African countries: Ghana (, Liberia (, Mali (, Lesotho (, Madagascar (, and Malawi (
+In a significant step toward advancing inclusive climate solutions, the African Development Bank ( ), in partnership with the Climate Investment Funds (CIF) ( ), has launched the Gender and Renewable Energy Country Diagnostics ( )-a pivotal initiative exploring the nexus between gender equity and energy access in six African countries: Ghana ( ), Liberia ( ), Mali ( ), Lesotho ( ), Madagascar ( ), and Malawi ( ).

 Commissioned by the Bank under CIF's Scaling Up Renewable Energy Program, the diagnostics provide evidence-based, country-specific recommendations to enhance women's leadership, financial inclusion, and participation in Africa's clean energy economy.
 Focusing on localized, actionable solutions, the reports identify opportunities to embed gender considerations into national energy planning, investment strategies, and policy frameworks.
 They also propose inclusive financing models that de-risk women-led energy enterprises and highlight the need for capacity-building efforts to strengthen technical skills, entrepreneurial readiness, and leadership among women in the renewable energy sector.